altafulla / Shutterstock.com

 Eric Isselee / Shutterstock.com

-These are the only (legal) ways to get rich:
+These are the main (legal) ways to get rich:

 - Marry well